ivanStraltsou/code-wars/katas/black-jack/readme.md

 ####Description:

-Implement a function that will imitate card game Black Jack and returns game result in text format "Win", "Loose" or "Push" (when no one wins).
-Let's take simple rules, like: http://oblackjack.com/pravila_igry/
+Implement a function that will imitate card game Black Jack and return game result in text format "Win", "Loose" or "Push" (when no one wins).
+Let's take rules like: http://oblackjack.com/pravila_igry/

-Assumptions: there are 52 cards in card deck, you playing one on one with a dealer, no split and insurance.
+Assumptions: there are 52 cards in card deck, you are playing one on one with a dealer, no split and insurance.

-Tips: you can create a function, that will take your cards and dealer cards as argument and return one iteration result (when the game is over or someone wants to take one more card) and another function, that will randomly take cards from 52 cards deck.
+Tips: you can create a function, that will take your cards and dealer cards as arguments and return one iteration result (when the game is over or someone wants to take one more card) and another function, that will randomly take cards from 52 cards deck.